dgaydukov/cert-ocpjp11/files/LowLatency.md

     * `-XX:+UseZGC` (from JDK 11) - best java21 ultra low latency
     * `-XX:+UseShenandoahGC` (from JDK 12, not available in Oracle JDK 21) - low-latency collector aiming for concurrent operation with minimal "stop-the-world" pauses.
 This GC is not supported in Oracle JDK, also not available in OpenJDK builds 17,21,24 that were downloaded from [official OpenJDK site](https://jdk.java.net//), but available in [Adoptium JDK 21](https://adoptium.net/temurin/releases/)
 * GC logging:
+  * since java9, all GC logs VM options where refactored into unified logging framework using `-Xlog`
+* General:
+  * `-XX:+IgnoreUnrecognizedVMOptions` - ignore unknown VM options.
+Useful when you use different JDK so you can use same command on different builds from different vendors.
+In this case your java command would run everywhere and just ignore unknown VM options, otherwise, it would fail to start.
+  * `java -XX:+UnlockDiagnosticVMOptions -XX:+UnlockExperimentalVMOptions -XX:+PrintFlagsFinal -version` - print all available VM options
+  * `-XX:+PerfDisableSharedMem` - disable writing to IO java internal metrics and expedite the system by this
+* GC
+  * G1:
+    * `-XX:InitiatingHeapOccupancyPercent` (45%) - initial value until reached, G1 is moving objects from young gen to old
+    * `-XX:-G1UseAdaptiveIHOP` (true) - if set to false, above param won't be changing dynamically
+    * `-XX:MinHeapFreeRatio` (40) - the ratio of free memory that should be achieved
+    * `-XX:MaxHeapFreeRatio` (70) - desired max ratio of free memory
+    * `-XX:G1NewSizePercent` (5) - size of young gen
+    * `-XX:G1MaxNewSizePercent` (60) - max size of young gen
+    * `-XX:NewSize` and `-XX:MaxNewSize` - size in MB of young gen
+    * `-XX:GCTimeRatio` (12) - ratio of time spent in GC compared to app running, 1 / (1 + GCTimeRatio) = ratio how much app is running
+  * Z:
+    * `-Xmx` - the most important part is max heap size
+    * `-XX:ConcGCThreads` - number of threads GC is using (by default 6)

 ### Encoding
 Don't confuse(endianess - the way we store bytes in memory):